 TREE GIVE AWAY

-Residents and participants may select as many as two 1 gallon containerized trees but not more than 1 of any one species.
-The saplings will be available while supplies last and will include Anacua, Border Palo Verde, Brazil, Cedar Elm, Coma, Desert Yaupon, Fiddlewood, Guajillo, Potato Tree, Retama, Sierra Torchwood, Soapberry, Texas Ebony, Texas Persimmon, White Brush, Wolfberry and Yellow Sophora.
+Residents and participants will receive one free tree while supplies last.
+Trees available will include Anacho Orchid, Anacua, Border Palo Verde, Brazil, Cedar Elm, Colima, Coma, Desert Yaupon, Fiddlewood, Guajillo, Mexican Oak, Potato Tree, Retama, Sierra Torchwood, Soapberry, Texas Ebony, Texas Persimmon, Vasey's Adelia, White Brush, Wild Olive, Wolfberry and Yellow Sophora.

-These species were provided by the Valley Nature Center to replenish our urban forest and natural ecosystem.
+These species are provided to replenish our urban forest and natural ecosystem.
 We appreciate your support and from the bottom of our hearts, we proudly say Thank You!!

 or visit http://www.mcallenpublicworks.net

 Arbor Day is a day when we celebrate nature’s gift of trees, the tall providers of shade, fruit, fun, and a habitat for many different kinds of wildlife.
 This Arbor Day, come out and make a difference by helping us continue to establish a dedicated tree-planting fund with the money raised at this event, and by planting some trees yourself!
 Together, we are making our city greener, cooler, and more beautiful.

 EVENT START TIMES: COMPLETE RACE SCHEDULE